 Fathers are taught some of the basics of child development, including the physical, emotional and spiritual changes that occur in children at different stages.
 Communication skills between parents and children and the complexities of parental discipline are addressed, and father/child relationship building activities are offered to allow fathers to spend quality time with their children.

 Readiness Boot Camp and Employment

-With the help of the program's job coach, each participant develops a career goal along with a realistic plan to reach that goal.
-The program features a new Job Readiness Boot Camp; an intensive job readiness component that addresses attitudes about work, expectations of employers, positive work habits and supportive networks as well as resume preparation, job seeking tools, and interviewing skills.
-Career Booster sessions are offered in weekly group session for those employed fathers who want to improve their employment status and seek a longer term career goal.
+With the help of the program's job coach, each participant develops a career goal, along with a realistic plan to reach that goal.
+The program features a new Job Readiness Boot Camp; an intensive job readiness component that addresses attitudes about work, expectations of employers, positive work habits and supportive networks, as well as resume preparation, job-seeking tools, and interviewing skills.
+Career Booster sessions are offered in weekly group session for those employed fathers who want to improve their employment status and pursue a longer-term career goal.
 The program supports fathers as they seek to secure employment, education, and training.

 Legal Education, Rights

 Participants are taught their legal rights and responsibilities as fathers.
 Fathers learn how to navigate the child support system in order to overcome the barriers preventing them from being a viable part of their children's lives.
 Topics include how to mediate a meaningful visitation agreement, resolving child support issues in family court, how to modify child support payments and the importance of paternity establishment.